 You see an officer talking to a guy on the street, and things are getting heated.
 You’re a concerned citizen who has seen how helpful a bystander’s video can be in determining whether a police officer acted lawfully.
 After all, isn’t a recording the most accurate way to observe and report police conduct?
 Aren’t you simply doing your civic duty to document the interaction?

 Or are you not allowed to record what you see and hear?
 Could your act of recording be considered some form of interference, for example?

-Almost every court to consider the issue has determined that the First Amendment gives you the right to record (pictures, video, and audio) an officer in public while he is performing his duties.
+Almost every court to consider the issue has determined that the First Amendment gives you the right to record (pictures, video, and audio) police officers in public while they are performing their duties.
 But that doesn’t mean you’re allowed to record if you’re doing so surreptitiously (secretly), interfering with the officer, or otherwise breaking the law.
-(See Is it legal to film or record the police?)

 The courts' primary rationale for allowing police officer recording is that the First Amendment includes the right to freely discuss our government, and the right of freedom of the press and public access to information.
 Given the prevalence of personal filming devices, more and more “news” is being gathered and disseminated by members of the public.
 The courts have found that freedom of the press applies to citizen journalists and documentarians just as it does to formal members of the press.
 (See, for example, Glik v.
 Cunniffe, 655 F.3d 78 (1st Cir.
 2011).)

 As with most constitutional rights, the right to record officers has limits.
 There are limits having to do with the time, manner, and place of recording.
 And complicating matters is the fact that the exceptions differ depending on where you are.